 A Licensed Professional Clinical Counselor (LPCC) is a mental health professional whose training is focused in individual mental health growth, unless the provider has sought extra training to treat couples and families.
 LPCCs use counseling and psychotherapy techniques to empower individuals to deal adequately with life situations, reduce stress, experience growth, change behavior and make well-informed, rational decisions.
 (From http://www.bbs.ca.gov/pdf/publications/lawsregs.pdf)

-Students engaged with other campus social work staff (e.g. at the UCI Counseling Center, or Office of Campus Social Work) generally should have only one social work service supportive intervention assisting.
+Students engaged with other campus social work staff (e.g. at the UCI Counseling Center, or Office of Campus Social Work) should typically receive support from only one social work service to avoid duplication of services.

 Our Licensed Psychiatric Technicians support our clinical providers by assisting in patient greeting, patient vital signs, and after-visit patient education and supports, and other office duties.

-Our dedicated administrative specialists help support patients through after-visit contacts and communications, new patient on-boarding, and timely follow up of appointments to remain active in treatment, along with staff support.
+Our dedicated Administrative Specialists help support patients throughvisit contacts and communications, new patient on-boarding, and timely scheduling of follow-up appointments to remain active in treatment, along with supporting the Psychiatry & Mental Health clinical providers.